-This Network meets quarterly and is open to all those organisations with an interest in health and wellbeing in Kingston.
-The Network is managed by KVA’s Health and Social Care Manager.
+Currently meetings are held up to four times a year and feature speakers from a range of groups.
 This is a key space for charities to hear about developments in local work and plans in this area from partners, including the voluntary and community sector, Kingston CCG, Public Health and local pharmacists.

 "I wanted to let you know that I think the Health and Wellbeing Network is one of the best things that I attend locally.
 I find it informative and educational as well as supportive and useful for networking.
 It gives me a chance to work with different people and groups from those usually in my network.
 I also think that the atmosphere of sharing and cooperation and keenness to learn from each other is a brilliant example of how the VCS should work.
 This is due, in my view, to your leadership and the tone you set at the meetings.
 Thank you for helping to make my job easier and more enjoyable."

 Pippa Mackie - Chief Executive - Citizens Advice Kingston